-The sub-regional function also includes the Esler Sports Complex, which has slo-pitch (2017-2021), soccer (2017-2021) and minor fastball (2018-2022) fields under use and occupancy agreements with local associations.
-These groups also receive field maintenance funding (2016-2018) on an annual basis to complement the work of volunteers and their own financial resources.
+The sub-regional recreation function also includes the Esler Sports Complex, which has slo-pitch (2017-2021), soccer (2017-2021) and minor fastball (2018-2022) fields under use and occupancy agreements with local associations.
+These groups also receive field maintenance funding through a contribution agreement (2019-2021) on an annual basis to complement the work of volunteers and their own financial resources.
 Various other community projects, such as neighborhood outdoor rinks, trails or bike parks are also supported on a project-by-project basis.

-Annual contribution agreements are also in place with the Scout Island Nature Centre (2017-2019), Williams Lake Cycling Club (2016-2018) and 150 Mile Greenbelt, Heritage and Trails Society (2019-2021) to support operation of extensive trail networks maintained by each group.
+Annual contribution agreements are also in place with the Scout Island Nature Centre (2019-2021), Williams Lake Cycling Club (2019-2021) and 150 Mile Greenbelt, Heritage and Trails Society (2019-2021) to support operation of extensive trail networks maintained by each group.